 Your car's mass airflow sensor helps your engine run efficiently.
-The engine control unit needs data from the mass airflow sensor to determine how much fuel to add to the combustion chambers so it matches the amount of air flowing into the engine.
+The ECU needs data from the mass airflow sensor to determine how much fuel to add to the combustion chambers so it matches the amount of air flowing into the engine.
 A missing, clogged or damaged air filter can itself damage the mass airflow sensor and cause the engine light to come on.

 In a petrol car, issues with your spark plugs or coils may cause the engine management light to come on.